-The Directors are confident that that they have a reasonable basis upon which to conclude that the group is able to continue as a going concern to 31st March 2023.
+The Directors are confident that they have a reasonable basis upon which to conclude that the group is able to continue as a going concern to 31st March 2024.

-The key factors supporting this are:
+The key factor supporting this is:

-- The Group has gained significant knowledge of the effect on bookings during the various lockdown periods and strong demand levels that follow, once a lockdown period is eased. - With cash at the end of September of 2021 of £120,788,000 the group had sufficient liquidity headroom at the start of 2022 for the year ahead.
-This has been reviewed during December 2021 and liquidity headroom remains sufficient for the period up to 31st March 2023.
+With cash at the end of September of 2022 of £110,652,000 the group had sufficient liquidity headroom at the start of 2023 for the year ahead.
+This has been reviewed during December 2023 and liquidity headroom remains sufficient for the period up to 31st March 2024.
+In addition, Forge Holiday Group has flexible financing arrangements in place with its external lenders, to support strategy growth.